woooferz/skarf-docs/docs/source/configure.rst

 ``settings.glass-card`` If the card should have a glass effect.
 (From `css.glass`_)

+``settings.custom-css`` A link to custom css

+``settings.font-awesome.pro`` If you want pro url enabled (true/false)

+``settings.font-awesome.pro-url`` The link to fontawesome pro you want to use only used if ``settings.font-awesome.pro`` is enabled.

+``settings.glass.color`` Optional!
+If you want a custom color on the glass effect

-``settings.background.type`` Either color or image.
+``settings.background.type`` Either color or image or gradient.
 Decides the type of background your card will have.

 ``settings.background.content`` If ``settings.background.type`` is color
 then use a hex color code, if it is image then use a image url.
+If it is gradient then use the first gradient value

+``settings.background.content-2`` Only used if ``settings.background.type`` is gradient, sets the second gradient value

 ``settings.favicon`` Path to a favicon.